dancankimutai/Translator/README.md

-#Translator web app using azure and flask
+#Language Translator web app using azure and flask